wyatt8740/IBM3161-font/README.md

 On Apple systems (OS X), you'll want to use the '.dfont' file.
 If that fails, try the .ttf or the .pt3 (PS type 3).

+For the OpenType bitmap to work in a linux distro, you may need to enable bitmap fonts on your system - on Debian, at least, they are disabled by default for some reason or another.
+On Debian, this is fixable by deleting `70-no-bitmaps.conf`: `rm /etc/fonts/conf.d/70-no-bitmaps.conf`.
+You may also want to consider running `dpkg-reconfigure fontconfig-config` and changing the setting there.
+Then you might also have to run `dpkg-reconfigure fontconfig` after that, according to random people on the internet.
+I typically just delete `70-no-bitmaps.conf` and copy `/usr/share/fontconfig/conf.avail/70-yes-bitmaps.conf` to the filename `70-no-bitmaps.conf`, and then use `chattr +i 70-no-bitmaps.conf` to make sure updates don't overwrite my setting.
+Probably sub-par, but that's how I have always done it (tm).

 How I made it
 -------------